devuri/wp-framework/docs/src/multi-tenant/overview.md

 ├── alpha/
 │   ├── .env
 │   ├── app.php
-│   ├── config.php
+│   ├── constants.php
 ```

 File descriptions:
 - **`.env`**: Stores environment-specific variables like database credentials and secrets.
 - **`app.php`**: Contains application-specific settings for the tenant.
-- **`config.php`**: Holds other tenant-specific configurations required by the application.
+- **`constants.php`**: Holds other tenant-specific constants required by the application.

 ---